spinnaker/igor/README.md

 - requires `services.clouddriver.baseUrl` to be configured

-# Running Igor
+# Running igor

 Igor requires redis server to be up and running.

-Start Igor via `./gradlew bootRun`.
+Start igor via `./gradlew bootRun`.
 Or by following the instructions using the [Spinnaker installation scripts](https://www.github.com/spinnaker/spinnaker).

 ## Debugging